zetelight/final_project/README.md

 Application allows a creator to choose a date and time range for listing all free and busy events during that period

-- it will ask user login in with google account
+- it will ask user login in with customizable username and password
 - user can choose calendars to display all calednars and select events in selected calendars, then 'submit'
 - after displaying all busy events, users still can mark some events being ingored, then 'submit'
 - Free and busy time will be shown in order